 Don't believe for a second this election is over.
 Don't think for a minute that power concedes.
-We have to work like our future depends on it in this last week, because it does.
+We have to work like our future depends on it in these last few days, because it does.

-I know this, Iowa - the time for change has come.
+But I know this, Ohio, the time for change has come.
+We have a righteous wind at our back.

-And if in this last week, you will knock on some doors for me, and make some calls for me, and go to barackobama.com and find out where to vote - and remember, you can vote early here in Iowa.
-If you will stand with me, and fight by my side, and cast your ballot for me, then I promise you this - we will not just win Iowa, we will not just win this election, but together, we will change this country and we will change the world.
+And in these last couple of days, I need you to knock on some doors for me, and make some calls for me, and go to barackobama.com and find out where to vote - and remember, you can vote early here in Ohio.
+If you will stand with me, and fight by my side, and cast your ballot for me, then I promise you this - we will not just win Ohio, we will not just win this election, but together, we will change this country and we will change the world.
 Thank you, God bless you, and may God bless America.